Italy's Di Maio fires ultimatum in govt talks - Journal du Cameroun

-Italy’s anti-establishment chief Luigi Di Maio Wednesday gave far-right leader Matteo Salvini until the “end of the week” to dump coalition ally Silvio Berlusconi and strike a deal in the latest round of Italian government talks.
+Italy’s anti-establishment party leader Luigi Di Maio Wednesday gave far-right leader Matteo Salvini until the “end of the week” to dump coalition ally Silvio Berlusconi and strike a deal in the latest round of Italian government talks.

-And after meeting the Senate speaker on Wednesday afternoon Di Maio dug his heels in, calling Salvini’s right-wing grouping “an electoral gimmick” and demanding that he come to the negotiating table alone.
+After meeting the Senate speaker on Wednesday afternoon, Di Maio dug his heels in, calling Salvini’s right-wing grouping “an electoral gimmick” and demanding that he come to the negotiating table alone.

 “I expect a definitive response (from Salvini) by the end of the week,” Di Maio told reporters.